dmdque/crypto-tldr/README.md

 ### 0x
 Protocol for decentralized exchanges for ERC20 tokens.

+### AppCoins
+Protocol used to purchase items within mobile apps using blockchain.

 ### Aragon
 A decentralized ompany or organization management.
 Aims to tackle problems like managing payroll and company administration.